skyflowapi/skyflow-js/README.md

  placeholder: "string",       // Optional, placeholder for the form element.
  altText: "string",           // (DEPRECATED) string that acts as an initial value for the collect element.
  validations: [],             // Optional, array of validation rules.
- skyflowId: "string",         // The skyflow_id of the record to be updated.
+ skyflowId: "string",         // The skyflowId of the record to be updated.
 };
 const options = {
  required: false,             // Optional, indicates whether the field is marked as required.
 Defaults to 'false'.